 I am currently working in both oil and acrylic paints, and sometimes I incorporate paper or other materials (noted by "mixed media") for greater texture.
 Each piece is sealed with several coats of varnish for long-lasting quality and UV protection.
 Most works on paper are framed and ready to hang, and all paintings on canvas are ready to hang.
 Sizes shown are height by width.

 Welcome to my website.
 I hope you'll enjoy browsing these pages as much as I enjoy creating works of art.

 Painting is silent poetry, and poetry is painting that speaks.

 Glass Bead Game (Monastery on a Hill)

 Sacred geometries are the basic underpinnings of nature and the universe.
 Specifically, sacred geometry can be found in patterns everywhere on earth and in the solar system and beyond.
 These repetitions of shapes occur on earth in its oceans, in landscapes, in the sky and the clouds.
 In the larger cosmos, patterns are found throughout the length of the universe or perhaps even into multiverses.
 Sacred geometry comprises the most basic structures in the cosmos.
 Perhaps considered sacred because they consist of particles represented everywhere in the universe, down to the molecular level.
 As a result, these geometries have enormous reach.
 Do they hold everything together?
 Do they work in unity with every thing to create the cosmos?
 Do they describe the fabric of the universe?

-As a fan of Neil de Grasse Tyson, I loved when he described how the planet Neptune was discovered based purely on using the laws of physics.
-I am awed and inspired by the multitude of visual geometries transmitted by the Hubble Space Telescope and other large scale visual scans.
+I am in awe of and inspired by the multitude of visual geometries transmitted by the Hubble Space Telescope and other large scale visual scans.
 Their complexity and enormity are truly jaw dropping.